 I can still remember the Gumtree listing for the rented studio apartment in Bronte, a beautiful little beachside neighbourhood two bays south of Bondi.
 I insisted to Rich that I’d found The One before we’d even viewed it, and couldn’t hide my excitement when it turned out to be even better in real life.
 A granny flat nestled into the cellar of a house on prestigious Gardyne Street, it was barely bigger than a postage stamp, but after months of slumming it in shared hostel rooms, it seemed cavernous.
 And most importantly it was OURS.

 What followed were the four loveliest months of my life.
 We scraped together some basic housewares (carrying an ironing board and mop and bucket across the handlebars of my bikes was interesting).
-I got an office job in a performing arts academy for kids; Rich somehow managed to land a job advising Australians twice his age how to invest in stocks and shares, despite never having worked in stocks and shares.
+I got an office job in a performing arts academy for kids; Rich somehow managed to land a job advising Australians twice his age on Melbourne home loans and how to invest in stocks and shares, despite never having worked in stocks and shares.
 We fully embraced the lifestyle that Australia is famous for: open ocean swims before work and the obligatory barbie on the beach/on our courtyard nearly every single night.

 There were blips of course, and when I say blips I mean cockroaches.
 (The walls of our studio flat were made up of fist-sized rocks, lots of nooks and crannies, the perfect home for cockroaches).
 I still remember the foreboding I felt when night fell (the scuttly little critters are nocturnal), in the early days before we had spent half of our wages on Raid spray.